ibexa/documentation-developer/docs/guide/persistence_cache.md

 - [Google Cloud Memorystore](https://cloud.google.com/memorystore/)

 ###### eZ Platform Cloud / Platform.sh usage
-If you use Platform.sh Enterprise you can benefit from the Redis Sentinel across three nodes for greater fault tolerance.
+If you use Platform.sh Enterprise you can benefit from the Redis Sentinel across three nodes for great fault tolerance.
 Platform.sh Professional and lower versions offer Redis in single instance mode only.

 ### Memcached